Master of Accounting

 The Master of Accounting (MAcc) at the Huntsman School of Accountancy is designed for students who have the desire to elevate their professional opportunities and become Certified Public Accountants (CPAs).

-Current USU Undergraduate Accounting students planning to complete an Accounting Masters degree can participate in the Professional Accounting Program (PAcc).
-This PAcc allows undergraduate accounting students to combine requirements and earn their Bachelors and Masters degree concurrently over a two year period, reducing the total credit hours and maintaining eligibility for federal funding.
+Current USU Undergraduate Accounting students planning to complete an Accounting Masters degree can participate in the concurrent program.
+The concurrent program allows undergraduate accounting students to combine requirements and see significant cost savings through USU split form policy which allows up to 9 credits of graduate coursework at undergraduate tuition rates and extended eligibility for federal Pell grant funding.